OleDakotaJoe/clonr/README.md

 ## Configuring a project.

-To configure your project, simply place a file named `.clonr-config.yml` into the root directory of the git repo.
+To configure your project, place a file named `.clonr-config.yml` into the root directory of the git repo.
 (NOTE: if you are using a `.clonrrc` file -- Congratulations!
-You were an early adopter! `.clonrrc` will still work, but I'd suggest upgrading :D.)
+You were an early adopter! `.clonrrc` will still work, but I'd suggest upgrading :D )

 Inside this yaml file you will need to provide the paths to the files which need to be processed, the name of the